node-migrator-bot/thimble/client/documentation/api/create.md

   * `template` : The variable templates will be saved under.
 Defaults to `JST`.
   * `namespace` : The namespace used on the client-side.
 Defaults to `window`.

-> Note: You can always set these options later in the application using `thimble.set(option, value)`.
+> Note: You can always set additional options later by calling the thimble function again or by using `thimble.set(option, value)`.